“The most important story we will ever tell about ourselves, is the story that we tell to ourselves.”

 Once he realized he had been telling himself this negative story, he changed the story to, “I deserve to have work I love to do, and I am paid well for doing it!”
 Shortly thereafter, he quit his job and started a new career doing something entirely different from his previous job – and his depression completely disappeared.

 Another interesting aspect about unconscious stories is they can be imbedded with beliefs about who you are in the world, and what is possible for you to achieve in life.
 Some of these stories can be super positive and some of them can be profoundly negative.
 Many years ago, I had a colleague who told herself over and over again that she would get cancer one day and die of it.
 She even collected articles on how to deal with having cancer once you are diagnosed.
-Sadly, she was diagnosed with fourth stage colon cancer and died at the age of 52.
+Sadly, she was diagnosed with fourth stage ovarian cancer and died at the age of 52.

 So not only did she have an unconscious story about her health, she also developed a belief she would die early – and that belief became a self-fulfilling prophecy.
 Thus, your unconscious stories can influence every area of your life including your health, your relationships, your career and your overall identity.